COLONAYUSH/CLI_ChatMessenger/README.md

 # CLI_ChatMessenger
-A command line based messaging app for peer to peer and peer to group chat <br>
+A command line based messaging app for peer to peer and group chats <br>
 (Work Under Progress)